hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/contract-accounts-nonces.md

 ### Merging of contract into hollow account

+When a contract is created, and it does not create other contracts in its constructor, its nonce is set to 1 (as specified in [EIP-161](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-161.md)).
+In general if the contract creates `N` other contracts in its constructor, then its nonce should be equal to `1+N`.
-When contract is merged into an existing hollow account we are correctly setting its nonce value to 1 in `HederaCreateOperationExternalizer.finalizeHollowAccountIntoContract` as specified in [EIP-161](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-161.md).
+When contract is merged into an existing hollow account, we should update implementation in `HederaCreateOperationExternalizer.finalizeHollowAccountIntoContract`, to correctly set its nonce value to `1+N` as described in the general case above.

 ### New Classes